alonzi/alderman/phase4-picklistfinal/picklists/README.md

 # Data Dictionary
-* Catalog.Id - catalog id
-* Item.Barcode - barcode
+This set of picklists was produced on Mar 27, 2019 and is the first attempt at the new list for the movers.
+The files contins books to be sent to clemons 1.
+It needs to be validated before put into action

+* Item.Library.Code	- In english the building the collection belongs to before the move
-* Item.Call.Number - call number
+* Item.Shelving.Id	- The call number
-* Item.Library.Code - current building home of book
+* Item.Barcode	- barcode number
 * Catalog.Title	- title
 * Catalog.Author	- author
-* Catalog.Pub.Year - publication year
+* Catalog.Pub.Year	- year of  publication
-* Item.Created.Date - data added to catalog
-* Item.Last.Checkout.Date - last date of checkout
-* NumInhouseUses - inhouse uses
-* NumCheckouts - number of checkouts
-* NumRenewals - number of renewals
-* Duplicates - copies in collection
-* Bib.Marc.Subfield.Data - encoded list of buildings where volume has resided
-* MultiVolume - part of multi volume set
+* MultiVolume - if "TRUE" then this row represents multiple volumes in a set
-* modelC - rank by model C
-* MODEL - 1 = clemons, 0 = ivy
-* LiaisonRecommendation - IGNORE - not used in the version